11 children diagnosed with a new type of ALS | ExBulletin

 Researchers found the answer about Digregorio, the first patient to participate in the study.
 She and 10 other children, despite developing symptoms at such an early age, showed prominent signs of ALS, such as severe weakness and paralysis, on neurological examination.
 The researchers said.

+BEARS LEGEND STEVE MCMICHAEL reveals diagnosis of ALS: “This is the current state of my world”

 “These young patients had many of the problems with upper and lower motor neurons that indicate ALS,” said Dr. Payam Mohassel, the lead author of the study and a clinical research fellow at NIH.
 (Motor neurons brain And the spinal cord that sends signals to control movement.
 Upper motor neurons occur in the brain and signal lower motor neurons in the spinal cord.
-“What makes these cases unique is their early onset age and slow progression of symptoms,” said Dr. Mohassel.
-“This underlies this unique form of ALS.
-I wondered something. “
+“What makes these cases unique is their early onset age and slow progression of symptoms,” says Mohassel.
+“This made me wonder what underlies this unique form of ALS.”

 Using gene sequences, researchers have discovered that these patients have genetic alterations in a specific section of the gene called SPLTC1.
 This gene is involved in the production of fat called sphingolipids, which are especially abundant in brain tissue.
 Many other fatal neurodegenerative diseases, such as Niemann-Pick disease and Tay-Sachs disease, are also caused by problems with sphingolipid metabolism.